Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios: DM direct detection

-As shown previously in Fig.$\,\ref{fig:collider_plots}$, the LHC and HL-LHC mono-jet constraints and sensitivities on the spin-1/2 coupling $|a_{1/2}|/\Lambda^{2}$ are much weaker than the spin-1 cases on the couplings, $|a_1|/\Lambda^{2}$ and $|b_1|/\Lambda^{2}$, especially for the DM mass $m_\chi\lesssim 1$ TeV.
-Hence, the LHC/HL-LHC collider and DM direct detection experiments are quite complementary in imposing the exclusion limits on the couplings versus the DM mass.
+As shown previously in Fig.$\,\ref{fig:collider_plots}$, the LHC and HL-LHC mono-jet constraints on the couplings of a lower-spin particle are much weaker than those on the couplings of a higher-spin case, especially for the DM mass $m_\chi\lesssim 1$ TeV.
+Hence, the LHC/HL-LHC and DM direct detection experiments can play quite complementary roles in imposing the exclusion limits on the couplings versus the DM mass.